 - The Nuclear Nonproliferation Treaty (NPT), which entered into force in 1970.
 It commits non-nuclear weapons members not to acquire nuclear weapons, and to allow international inspection of all their nuclear activities to verify this commitment.
 It commits nuclear weapons states not to assist non-weapons states to develop nuclear weapons, and to pursue the goal of an end to the nuclear arms race and eventually to nuclear disarmament. - The International Atomic Energy Agency (IAEA), an international organization of the United Nations, established in Vienna, whose safeguards system verifies NPT compliance.
 Non-weapons NPT parties negotiate inspection agreements with the IAEA to verify the peaceful use of their nuclear materials. - Informal international groups, including the Nuclear Suppliers Group (NSG), a committee of nuclear supplier nations that maintains multilateral guidelines for nuclear exports, and the Zangger Committee, an NPT affiliate that maintains a "trigger list" of nuclear items requiring safeguards.
 The NSG and Zangger guidelines were strengthened in 1992, after the Gulf War and the crisis with Iraq's nuclear weapons program.
 The Missile Technology Control Regime (MTCR), which restricts exports of nuclear-capable missiles, is another component of the nonproliferation structure.

-• The Convention on Physical Security for Nuclear Materials (1987) sets international security standards for storing, using, and transporting nuclear materials.
+(For more details on these entities, see CRS Report RL31559, Proliferation Control Regimes: Background and Status.) - The Convention on Physical Security for Nuclear Materials (1987) sets international security standards for storing, using, and transporting nuclear materials.